charlievillacr/jsbooks/1JavaScriptBeginner.md

 - UI/UX improvements.

-Owning to the language's success and usability, many frameworks and libraries like jQuery, Angular JS, React JS have been developed wich make writing code in JavaScript a delight.
+Owning to the language's success and usability, many frameworks and libraries like jQuery, Angular JS, React JS have been developed which make writing code in JavaScript a delight.

 JavaScript is the scripting language that is being actively used by developers around the globe in creating interactive, functional and animated by the use of this language as a scripting tool.